 Why am I dressed that way?
 Well, back when I lived in southern California, I used to visit Renaissance fairs.
 All.
 The.
 Time.
-This happens to be from a photo shoot done by a friend, and it's my favorite picture of myself.

 I've always been a reader, but writing became a later passion.
 One night, lounging on my living room floor, listening to the Daredevil soundtrack, a story idea popped into my head, and I was overcome with an urge to put finger to keyboard.
 That first manuscript may or may not see the light of day, but it started something amazing.